Lubinka2018/project-management-van-ruwe-data-naar-data-package-/lessons/future.md

      GitHub README.
 Why should you not do this now you are working in the Zenodo sandbox?

+### What if you finish early?

+No worries, there is more to explore and learn.
+Here are some suggestions for what you could do:

+- Did you know that software projects can be cited and that you can get credit for your project?
+  - Add a citation.CFF file to your porject.
+  - Find out about citation files [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)

+- Try to explore features of GitHub.
+How can you work together on the same project?
+  - the driver add the other team members as collaborators to the GitHub repository.
+  - all collaborators use GitHub Desktob App to access the GitHub repository.
+  - Try to make changes for the same file and try to push it to GitHub.
+What happens?

 ## References and links

 - [Choose an Open Source license](https://choosealicense.com/)